 This depends hugely on each individual case, but it has been proven that wearing the wrong size bra can do your body a lot more harm than going completely braless.
 An ill-fitting bra can cause shoulder, back and neck pain and a too-tight underwire can push into the breast tissue and aggravate the breast, especially for those with larger breasts or those who lead active lifestyles.

 If you do want to wear a bra, it is vital to make sure that you measure yourself carefully before shopping.
 We’ve put together an expert-approved guide to measuring your breasts at home so you can buy a new bra safe in the knowledge that you’re not going to put yourself through any pain.
 This is particularly important when it comes to buying the best sports bra for your at-home workouts, where support cannot be underestimated.
+Or, you may want to invest in the best bralettes, which are generally designed with comfort at the forefront.
+In the argument of bras versus bralettes, we'd say the winner boils down to personal preferences.

 Going braless can improve breast shape and tone the muscle